SmashGlass/SmashGlass.github.io/index.md

 header:
   title: Helping improve our world one project at a time!
   text: >
-    SmashGlass, Inc. helps customers realize their full potential by investing with them to reach their goals.
+    SmashGlass, Inc. helps many customers realize their full potential by investing with them to reach their goals.
   action: # action button is optional
     label: Find Out More
     url: '#about'